developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/faq/index.md

 -----

-### Q: Why don't my KitKat and Lollipop apps work with Nougat or Oreo?
+### Q: Why don't my KitKat and/or Lollipop apps work with Nougat and/or Oreo?

 A: Due to the many advancements in newer Android versions, some older apps require modification to run properly on newer flavors.
 Among the common causes of incompatibility of older apps relate to changes in background processing implemented mainly to optimize battery life.